-Sexual Harassment and Assault: see section below entitled Sexual Assault and Title IX beginning on page 25 of the Student Handbook for details regarding policies and procedures.
+Sexual Harassment and Assault: see section below entitled Sexual Assault and Title IX for details regarding policies and procedures.

 Physical Affection/Contact

 The rule of life and conduct at NCU is simply to live in a way which would bring glory to Christ and would be in the best interest of others.
 It is important that students conduct themselves, both publicly and privately, so that they do not offend their fellow students, nullify their testimony, or become involved in inappropriate activity.
 Physical affection/contact is expected to be appropriate and respectful to the NCU community and a witness to the outside community.
 Behaviors such as: sharing beds, physically caressing, or prolonged displays of physical affection whether with humorous intent or in actuality are not considered appropriate or respectful.